initia-labs/initia/x/ibc/testing/README.md

 The fields empty after `NewPath` is called are `ClientID`, `ConnectionID` and `ChannelID` as the clients, connections, and channels for these endpoints have not yet been created.
 The `ClientConfig`, `ConnectionConfig` and `ChannelConfig` contain all the necessary information for clients, connections, and channels to be initialized.
-If you would like to use endpoints which are intitialized to use your Port IDs, you might add a helper function similar to the one found in transfer:
+If you would like to use endpoints which are initialized to use your Port IDs, you might add a helper function similar to the one found in transfer:

 ```go